This article may contain affiliate links. For full information, please see our disclaimer page

 Located in the heart of the old district is Key West Cemetery.
 Founded in 1847, after the hurricane of the previous year washed away the old one.
 It’s a fascinating place to visit and if you have a good guide it really comes to life.
 So to speak.

-A word of warning if you have an aversion to anything reptilian the local iguanas seem to love this place as they use the myriad of gravestones and tombs as their personal radiators.
+A word of warning if you have an aversion to anything reptilian the local iguanas seem to love this place as they use the gravestones and tombs as their personal radiators.
 I find them fascinating so it was a treat for me.

 - Higgs Beach – Higgs Beach is a county beach/park located at the end of Reynolds Street that features a wide sandy beach, calm shallow water and a long wooden pier among other attractions.
 Amenities include restroom facilities, covered picnic tables, chair rentals, tennis courts, volleyball courts, 2 children’s playgrounds and a dog park.
 In addition to the newly renovated wooden pier at Higgs Beach, nearby White Street Pier extends out into the Atlantic Ocean for stunning views of the sunset.